abzaman7/SLA/README.md

 ---

 ## 🔎 What is an SLA?
+**SLA stands for Service Level Agreement.**
 A **Service Level Agreement (SLA)** defines the level of service that a provider is contractually or operationally expected to deliver to a client.
+> It is a formal agreement between a **service provider** and a **client** that defines the expected level of service, measurable performance standards, responsibilities, and what happens when those standards are not met.
+An SLA establishes a **clear and measurable understanding of service expectations** between both parties.
+It helps organizations monitor service quality, manage expectations, and continuously improve their services.

+---

 It answers important questions such as: